 We can consider Risk-Based Maintenance (RBM) as an evolution of RCM (Reliability-Centered Maintenance), RCM is based in the equipment condition and the importance of equipment to system, but it is limited because it doesn’t solve the quantification of failures.
 (1)

-Due this ability to quantify problems join its simplicity to implant, RBM has been successfully applied in Oil & Gas, petrochemical plants, power generation y distribution networks, etc...
+Due to this ability to quantify problems join its simplicity to implant, RBM has been successfully applied in Oil & Gas, petrochemical plants, power generation y distribution networks, etc...
 And it achieves important savings.

-API RP 580 Standard defines risk as the combination of the probability of an event occurring during a time period and the consequences associated with the event.
+API RP 580 Standard defines risk as to the combination of the probability of an event occurring during a time period and the consequences associated with the event.
 In mathematical terms:

 Risk = Probability X Consequence

-We can obtain and economic value (if the consequence is valued) or a classification by a risk matrix.
+We can obtain and economic value (if the consequence is valued) or classification by a risk matrix.

 F.I.
 Khan and M.M.
 Haddara propose an RBM methodology (3) that is broken down into three modules:

 - Module I: Risk estimation, including a failure scenario development, a consequence assessment and a probability failure analysis, it can be conducted using Fault Tree Analysis (FTA).